BDBevan/Logo/README.md

 # Logo creation application via Node JS
 This is my logo creation application using node JS.
-It allows users to create am SVG logo using several command prompts to specify characters, font colour, background shape and background colour.
+It allows users to create an SVG logo using several command prompts to specify characters, font colour, background shape and background colour.
 Please see a list of features, screenshots and links to both the recorded demonstration video and repo below.

 ## Features

 - Allows users to create a company or personal logo via command (Node.JS)prompts.
-- Prompts consist of 3 chaaracter logo, font colour, background shape, background colour.
+- Prompts consist of 3 character logo, font colour, background shape, background colour.
 - Once all user requirements are entered, the application will create an *.SVG file containing the desired logo output.

 ## Example imagery :